RodolfoMontenegro/RodolfoMontenegro/README.md

 - 👋 Hi, I’m @RodolfoMontenegro
 - 👀 I’m interested in ...
-QGIS and GIS related sofwtware, open source programs.
+QGIS and LLM, machine learning and A.I. related software, open source programs.
 - 🌱 I’m currently learning ...
 SQL server and QGIS server.
 - 💞️ I’m looking to collaborate on ...
 GIS sofware.
 - 📫 How to reach me ... yasuonoob@outlook.com